 You can do this with anyone’s email address or, if you don’t have that, you can very easily find their Facebook User ID using FindMyFacebookID and use that.
 The wonderful, and devious, thing about this is that it doesn’t matter if their profile is public or private – so long as it’s searchable, you can get the UID.
 Again, just add it to an Excel worksheet, save it as a .CSV, select ‘UID’ for the Data Type and upload it as a Custom Audience.

-EDIT: Facebook has since changed their policies and won’t allow you to market to any audience with less than 20 people.
+EDIT: Facebook has since changed its policies and won’t allow you to market to any audience with less than 20 people.
 If you want to try this yourself, there’s a loophole.
 Let’s say you want to target one of your guy friends, add his email to a .CSV along with the emails of 19 female friends before uploading it to Facebook.
 You can then target anyone in that custom audience who is also male (thus eliminating the 19 women and effectively targeting a single person).

 Again using Facebook’s Power Editor I created a campaign (of course labeled ‘Payback’) and started with a few blank ads.
 Under the ‘Audience’ tab I selected the ‘My Roommate’ Custom Audience I just created as my only targeting and Facebook said that my Potential Audience was fewer than 1,000 people.